 11. Choose Fun characters bed sheets or pillows

-When its a new bed, it should be all fun with favorite character bedsheets and blankets.
-Also, once you feel your kid is ready to use pillows and does not pose the risk of SIDS anymore, you can choose your kid’s favorite character sheets, pillows, blankets, etc.
+When it’s a new bed, it should be all fun with favorite character bedsheets and blankets to make it more exciting for them.
+Once you feel your kid is ready to use pillows and does not pose the risk of SIDS anymore, you can choose your kid’s favorite character sheets, pillows, blankets, etc.

 12. Have your child sleep in your bed and then shift him in his own bed while he is still asleep

-you may need to have him sleep in your bed and shift him in his own (new) bed once he falls asleep.
+You may need to have him sleep in your bed and shift him to his own (new) bed once he falls asleep.
 He might wake up if he is a light sleeper, but consistency is the key.
-With time sleep does get better.
+With time things do get better.

 13. Do not turn your child away if he comes to you in the middle of the night

 Some nights all they want is a little snug, do not turn your child away if he wants to sleep in your bed and comes to you in the middle of the night.

 14. Do not be too rigid but stay consistent about sleeping in his own bed